mushakushi/game-development-reference/README.md

 git submodule add <submodule-origin-url> <relative-path-to-submodule>
 ```

-Note that in addition to `git pull`, you will now need to run `git submodule update --recursive`.

 To pull the latest changes from a submodule for the firs time use `git submodule update --init --recursive --remote`, after which use: `git pull --recurse-submodules`.

 To push a commit to a submodule, you'll need to `cd` into each submodule, from which you can issue git commands on that repository as usual.
 Alternatively, you can use [this command](https://stackoverflow.com/a/72219242/25169483):